This post may contain affiliate links. Read the full disclosure

 - 2 x 23kg checked bags per person for long haul flights between USA & Australia

 Flying with kids is never an easy thing so having an airline that can take some of the stress out of that part of the trip is always a positive and Delta Airlines does fit the bill!
-Check out more of our airline reviews here.

 If you need help planning your USA visit, check out our tips, reviews and articles on North America with kids.